-- To prevent bullying from happening between young people who are a part of our organisation or take part in our activities. - To make sure bullying is stopped as soon as possible if it does happen and that those involved receive the support they need. - To provide information to all staff, volunteers, young people and their families about what we should all do to prevent and deal with bullying.
+- To prevent bullying from happening between young people who are a part of our organisation. - To make sure bullying is stopped as soon as possible if it does happen and that those involved receive the support they need. - To provide information to all staff, volunteers, young people and their families about what we should all do to prevent and deal with bullying.